Skip to content

 • Validates the scan-scoped token on every request

-• Forwards the request to the configured provider
+• Forwards the request to the configured AI provider

 Run locally (only needed if you want proxy-mediated AI calls):